last modified: 11 Jul 2021

 The DC is intended for PhD students who have a specific research proposal and some preliminary results, but who have sufficient time prior to completing their dissertation to benefit from the consortium experience.
-Preference will be given to students satisfying these criteria, but well-motivated applications from students who are at earlier or later stages of their doctoral studies will still be considered.
+Preference will be given to students satisfying these criteria, but we also encourage students to apply who are at an earlier or more advanced stage of the completion of their thesis.

 Accepted students will participate in several dedicated DC events, which will likely consist of a lightning talk session, a poster session, a mentoring lunch, and a DC invited talk (the precise format of the DC will be finalized closer to the conference).
 Each student will be given ample time to present their work and therefore be able to fully benefit from direct feedback from the assigned senior researcher mentor and the wider KR conference audience.

 Applications must be submitted through the EasyChair conference system:

 Each application must contain the following elements combined into a single PDF document:

 The selection process will consider the quality of the submitted proposal and the stage of the student's PhD project.

 Doctoral students who submit to the DC are permitted to have previously published on their research, and are encouraged to submit papers to KR 2021 and associated conferences and workshops.